qpdf/qpdf/manual/installation.rst

   that ensures an exact match between classes in ``sizes.cc`` and classes in the library's public API.
 This option requires Python 3.

+ENABLE_COVERAGE
+  Compile with ``--coverage``.
+See README-maintainer.md for information about generating coverage reports.

 ENABLE_QTC
   This is off by default, except in maintainer mode.
 When off, ``QTC::TC`` calls are compiled out by having ``QTC::TC`` be an empty